 Super benefits for downsizers

-Currently, people aged between 65 and 75 who want to make voluntary super contributions must satisfy a work test, while people over 75 are generally unable to contribute to their super.
+Usually, people aged 65 to 74 need to satisfy a work test to make voluntary super contributions, while people aged 75 and over are generally unable to contribute to their super.

-From 1 July 2018 that will change.
-People aged 65 and over will be able to make an after-tax contribution to their super of up to $300,000 using the proceeds from the sale of their main residence – regardless of their work status, superannuation balance, or contribution history.
+However, that changed on 1 July 2018, with those aged 65 and over now able to make a non-concessional contribution to their super of up to $300,000 using the proceeds from the sale of their main residence – regardless of their work status, superannuation balance, or contribution history.

-For couples, both spouses will be able to take advantage of this opportunity, which means up to $600,000 per couple can be contributed toward super.
+For couples, both spouses are able to take advantage of this opportunity, which means up to $600,000 per couple can be contributed toward super.

 How does it work?